 Elements within the key are stacked according to vertical or horizontal.
 In the case of vertical, the key occupies as few columns as possible.
 That is, elements are aligned in a column until running out of vertical space at which point a new column is started.
+The vertical space may be limited using 'maxrows'.
 In the case of horizontal, the key occupies as few rows as possible.
+The horizontal space may be limited using 'maxcols'.

 By default the key is placed in the upper right inside corner of the graph.
-The keywords left, right, top, bottom, center, inside, outside, lmargin, rmargin, tmargin, bmargin (, above, over, below and under) may be used to automatically place the key in other positions of the graph.
+The keywords left, right, top, bottom, center, inside, outside, Imargin, rmargin, tmargin, bmargin (, above, over, below and under) may be used to automatically place the key in other positions of the graph.
 Also an at <position> may be given to indicate precisely where the plot should be placed.
 In this case, the keywords left, right, top, bottom and center serve an analogous purpose for alignment.
 For more information, see key placement (p.
 115).

 Justification of the plot titles within the key is controlled by Left or Right (default).
-The text and sample can be reversed (reverse) and a box can be drawn around the key (box {...}) in a specified linetype and linewidth, or a user-defined linestyle.
+The text and sample can be reversed (reverse) and a box can be drawn around the key (box $\{...\}$) in a specified linetype and linewidth, or a user-defined linestyle.